 Port 25 is the default SMTP connection to send an eMail messages to other host computer systems on the Internet.
 By default at this time dial-up connections can not send eMail via port 25 to host computer systems on the Internet.
 The next group that we are going to block port 25 traffic on is our DSL customers.

-Customers with there own eMail servers
+Customers with their own eMail servers

-The customer’s connection will need to limit port 25 traffic to only there own eMail server traffic.
+The customer’s connection will need to limit port 25 traffic to only their own eMail server traffic.
 Other host computer systems on the customers network that are looking to send eMail via other hosts on the Internet will need to work with that company on the changes that will need to be made to use an alternate port to send eMail.